Raising the Stakes

 Typically, wood, polycarbonate, or even concrete make up the walls of raised garden beds.
 However, you can also make use of fabric raised bed containers for an instant or temporary fix.

-The Best Soil Mix
+4 Best Soil Mix For Raised Beds

 Once you have all your tools ready, it would be time to prepare the all-important soil mix for your raised bed.
 Again, the best soil mix will depend much on the type of plant you’ll be growing.
 So you’ll have to take into account the plant’s specific nutritional needs.